MEET OUR TEAM

 2017 dawned and God started explaining the next chapter -- and here we are, delighting in the adventure of church planting in South Arlington where Simon (my splendid husband) and I are always ready to hang out, eat take-out, drink some good wine, hunker down over a good jigsaw or novel or maybe take Poppie (the puppy) and head out to hike a mountain!
 We love to travel and wonder at all God has made!

 My background in social work and international affairs has carried me through five continents.
-I’ve sung karaoke with communist officials in a bus in rural Vietnam; endured malaria in a mud hut in Uganda; had an illegal visa issued by a rebel army using a typewriter and blue construction paper; been saved from a charging ostrich by my resourceful husband; slurped shark fin soup with intoxicated Chinese bureaucrats; and laughed and cried and shared stories with some pretty amazing people along the way.
+I’ve sung karaoke with communist officials in a bus in rural Vietnam; endured malaria in a mud hut in Uganda; had a mispelled illegal visa issued by a rebel army; been saved from a charging ostrich by my resourceful husband; slurped shark fin soup with intoxicated Chinese bureaucrats; and laughed and cried and shared stories with some pretty amazing people along the way.
+I was honored to co-author International Religious Freedom Advocacy.

-When I’m not fending off ostrich attacks, I freelance as a graphic designer through my practice, Sparrow & Sea, and am pursuing ordination to the priesthood.
+When I’m not fending off ostrich attacks, I do creative freelancing through my practice, Sparrow & Sea, and am pursuing ordination to the priesthood.
 I love Madeleine L’Engle and Wendell Berry and backyard birds and strong coffee.
 I live with my husband and two kids and lots and lots of books in a little house with a yellow mailbox in South Arlington.

 DIRECTOR OF MUSICAL WORSHIP